Gideon-Nketiah/SQL_Code/README.md

 ## SALES PROJECT(SQL CODES)

-This is a SQL assignment seeking to discover columns and also join tables within the adwentureworks datasets
+This is a SQL assignment seeking to discover columns and also join tables within the adwentureworks datasets.